Portugal beats asset sale goal as Vinci buys airport operator

-LISBON French group Vinci won a privatisation tender for Portugal's airports operator ANA on Thursday with a hefty 3.08 billion euro (2.5 billion pounds) bid, enabling debt-laden Lisbon to beat its EU/IMF asset sale goal.
+LISBON French group Vinci won a privatization tender for Portugal's airports operator ANA on Thursday with a hefty 3.08 billion euro ($4.1 billion) bid, enabling debt-laden Lisbon to beat its EU/IMF asset sale goal.

 "This shows our capacity to attract foreign investment and raise significant sums above market expectations despite difficult circumstances," Treasury Secretary Maria Luis Albuquerque told a briefing.
 "Luckily, the highest bidder also offered us the best strategic project."